Visit our travel agent friends at MEI Travel

 What if I do not want to get dressed up?

-The fact is you do not have to dress up at all for dinner on your cruise.
-Royal Caribbean gives you the option of dining in your stateroom (room service is complimentary) or at the Windjammer buffet.
 In either case, you can wear anything other than swimsuits (with shoes) to dinner and it will be perfectly acceptable.

 Is the dress code enforced?

-Officially Royal Caribbean states they will enforce the dress code every night, however the reality is the staff cannot screen everyone and what they are wearing.
+Officially Royal Caribbean states they will enforce the dress code every night, however, the reality is the staff cannot screen everyone and what they are wearing.

-There's plenty of cruisers out there that will tell you about people they have seen at a restaurant wearing shorts or a tank top.
+There are plenty of cruisers out there that will tell you about people they have seen at a restaurant wearing shorts or a tank top.
 Moreover, people may cite what others are wearing isn't formal enough for the suggested dress code of the evening.
 Inevitably, it's a decision the Royal Caribbean staff will make depending on the situation.

 The dress codes offer suggestions but they are starting points for what to wear.
 Because Royal Caribbean does not explicitly list everything that you may not wear, there's room for interpretation by passengers.
-Nearly every description of dress codes for Royal Caribbean cruises mention passengers should not wear shorts, but you will likely see someone on your cruise wearing shorts in the restaurants.
+Nearly every description of dress codes for Royal Caribbean cruises mentions passengers should not wear shorts, but you will likely see someone on your cruise wearing shorts in the restaurants.

 Get our newsletter